emqx/neuron-docs/en_US/module-plugins/module-list.md

 ### Feature difference between open source and commercial versions Modbus driver

 * DTU server mode client connection in commercial version only.
-* String data types in commercial version only.
+* String data types support in commercial version only.
-* Endianness in commercial version only.
+* Endianness switch in commercial version only.

 ## Upcoming Modules